DataResponsibly/we-are-ai/glossary.md

 **Machine learning** is a specific set of algorithms and approaches, all of which could be considered AI.
 AI is a broad term that includes lots of algorithms that make machines seem smart.
 Machine learning is a narrower term that includes algorithms that rely on data and statistics to do pattern matching and recognition.
 We won’t be too concerned about the difference in this course, but it's helpful to know both terms, and which one is “bigger!”

 **Stakeholder** is an individual, a group, or an organization that may be affected by a decision, directly or indirectly.
 These effects can be positive or negative, depending on stakeholders’ values.

+**The trolley problem** is an ethical dilemma that illustrates the principles of utilitarianism.
+It involves making decisions about whether to sacrifice the life of one person to save another person, or a group of people.

+**Utilitarianism** is a moral principle that holds that the right course of action in any situation is the one that produces the greatest balance of benefits over harms for everyone affected.
+According to this principle, an action is right if it promotes happiness or pleasure, and it is wrong if it produces unhappiness or pain—not just for the performer of the action but also for everyone else affected by it.
+Utilitarianism stems from the late 18th- and 19th-century English philosophers and economists Jeremy Bentham and John Stuart Mill.

 ## Additional Terms